mariahnorell/website/content/courses/hr_analytics/python/descriptives.md

 stats.func_name()
 ```

-Notice how you don’t actually have to write ”scipy” here.
+> *Notice how you don’t actually have to write ”scipy” here.*

-Basic statistics using scipy
-Today we will learn about
-Correlations (Pearson)

 #### Pearson’s Correlation